User’s data#

 Forest cover change map#

 You can use your own forest cover change map with the plugin.
-To do so, prepare a forest_src.tif
+To do so, prepare a raster file and select it with the Forest data source

 It must be a multiple band raster file with each band representing the forest cover at one date.